flekschas/higlass-scalable-insets/README.md

 ### Commands

 **Developmental server**: `npm start`

 **Production build**: `npm run build`

+### Co-Development with HiGlass

-If you need to work on HiGlass and Scalable Insets in parallel I suggest the following setup:
+If you need to work on HiGlass and Scalable Insets in parallel I recommend the following setup:

 1. Link a local HiGlass instance: